LucidNFT: LR-Anchored Multi-Reward Preference Optimization for Flow-Based Real-World Super-Resolution: Abstract

 \section{Abstract}

-Generative real-world image super-resolution (Real-ISR) can synthesize visually convincing details from severely degraded low-resolution (LR) inputs, yet its stochastic sampling makes a critical failure mode hard to avoid: outputs may look sharp but be \emph{unfaithful} to the LR evidence (semantic and structural hallucination), while such LR-anchored faithfulness is difficult to assess without HR ground truth.
-Preference-based reinforcement learning (RL) is a natural fit because each LR input yields a \emph{rollout group} of candidates to compare.
-However, effective alignment in Real-ISR is hindered by (i) the lack of a degradation-robust \emph{LR-referenced} faithfulness signal, and (ii) a rollout-group optimization bottleneck where naive multi-reward scalarization followed by normalization compresses objective-wise contrasts, causing \emph{advantage collapse} and weakening the reward-weighted updates in DiffusionNFT-style forward fine-tuning.
-Moreover, (iii) limited coverage of real degradations restricts rollout diversity and preference signal quality.
+Generative real-world image super-resolution (Real-ISR) can synthesize visually convincing details from severely degraded low-resolution (LR) inputs, yet its stochastic sampling makes a critical failure mode hard to avoid: outputs may look sharp but be \emph{unfaithful} to the LR evidence, exhibiting semantic or structural hallucinations.
+Preference-based reinforcement learning (RL) is a natural fit because each LR input yields a \emph{rollout group} of candidate restorations.
+However, effective alignment in Real-ISR is hindered by three coupled challenges: (i) the lack of an LR-referenced faithfulness signal that is robust to degradation yet sensitive to localized hallucinations, (ii) a rollout-group optimization bottleneck where scalarizing heterogeneous rewards before normalization compresses objective-wise contrasts and weakens DiffusionNFT-style reward-weighted updates, and (iii) limited coverage of real degradations, which restricts rollout diversity and preference signal quality.
 We propose \textbf{LucidNFT}, a multi-reward RL framework for \emph{flow-matching} Real-ISR.
-LucidNFT introduces \textbf{LucidConsistency}, a degradation-robust semantic evaluator that makes LR-anchored faithfulness measurable and optimizable; a \textbf{decoupled advantage normalization} strategy that preserves objective-wise contrasts \emph{within each LR-conditioned rollout group} before fusion, preventing advantage collapse; and \textbf{LucidLR}, a large-scale collection of real-world degraded images to support robust RL fine-tuning.
-Experiments show that LucidNFT consistently improves strong flow-based Real-ISR baselines, achieving better perceptual--faithfulness trade-offs with stable optimization dynamics across diverse real-world scenarios.
+LucidNFT introduces \textbf{LucidConsistency}, a degradation-invariant and hallucination-sensitive LR-referenced evaluator trained with content-consistent degradation pools and original--inpainted hard negatives; a \textbf{decoupled reward normalization} strategy that preserves objective-wise contrasts within each LR-conditioned rollout group before fusion; and \textbf{LucidLR}, a large-scale collection of real-world degraded images for robust RL fine-tuning.
+Extensive experiments show that LucidNFT improves perceptual quality on strong flow-based Real-ISR baselines while generally maintaining LR-referenced consistency across diverse real-world scenarios.